manfredsteyer/ngx-build-plus/lib/README.md

     **Hint**: Consider creating a npm script for this command.

 6. Make sure that the VERSION provided by your webpack config is displayed.

+## ngx-build-plus and Angular Elements

+While ``ngx-build-plus`` can be used in every Angular configuration, it also comes with some schematics automating some scenarios for Angular Elements.
+More information about can be found [here](https://www.softwarearchitekt.at/post/2019/01/27/building-angular-elements-with-the-cli.aspx).

 ## Using Plugins